kennyhaggard/first-lego-leage-field-mapping/README.md

 ## Mission Format

 The tool requires missions to be provided in a specific JSON format.
-Below is an example:
+Below is an example, also in the repository there is a missions.json file with this code:

 ```json
 [